RF77/comfobox-mqtt/README.md

 ### ComfoBox MQTT Console Client

 This is The MQTT client as console application.
-Usefull to see the logs directly.
+Useful to see the logs directly.
 Configuration: ComfoBoxMqttConsole.exe.config.
 Please change the port name to your port which is attached with the ComfoBox.

 Use this in Linux.
 Here with a Raspberry PI: